Skip to main content

 About Naomi

-I'm Naomi โ€” a qualified Career Development Practitioner based in Melbourne.
-My career has taken me across higher education, international student recruitment, travel industry leadership, and now into private practice.
-It's been anything but linear, and that's exactly why I'm good at this.
+I'm Naomi, a qualified Career Development Practitioner based in Melbourne.
+My career has moved across higher education, international student recruitment, travel industry leadership, and now private practice.
+None of it was linear.
+That's a big part of why I understand the kinds of transitions people come to me with.

-Before working in universities, I spent years in the travel industry โ€” helping people plan backpacking adventures, working holidays, volunteer placements, structured world tours, and everything in between.
-I've volunteered in Australia and internationally, visited every continent but one (Antarctica is on the list ๐ŸงŠ), worked while travelling, studied while working, and built a full life โ€” family, relationships, personal growth โ€” alongside a career that's never stopped evolving.
+Before working in universities, I spent years in the travel industry helping people plan backpacking adventures, working holidays, volunteer placements, and world tours.
+I've volunteered in Australia and internationally, visited every continent but one (Antarctica is on the list 🐧), worked while travelling, and studied while working.
+I've also built a full life alongside all of that - family, relationships, personal growth - and a career that hasn't stopped evolving.

 I've also navigated some of the harder things life throws at people.
-I know what it means to keep moving forward when the path isn't clear.
-That lived experience sits underneath everything I do โ€” not as a badge, but as the reason I can meet people where they actually are.
+I know what it's like to keep moving when the path isn't clear.
+That sits underneath everything I do.
+Not as something I lead with, but as the reason I can be in a conversation with someone going through something difficult and not flinch.

 Book a free discovery call